Timpzu/what-is-the-weather/README.md

-# “Millane sää” - What's the Weather App
+# “Millane sää” Weather App
-“Millane sää” is a fun weather app.
-The idea is that you can ask the so-called artificial intelligence ready-made prompts about, for example, whether you need a jacket outside or if it's dark.
-It gives you a simple answer based on open weather data and location, but in a hillibilly Finnish dialect of “Pori” in a funny and witty way.
+“Millane sää” is a fun weather app that allows you to ask its quirky, not-so-artificial intelligence for ready-made prompts.
+For example, you can find out whether you need to wear a jacket outside or if it’s dark.
+The app provides simple answers based on open weather data and your location, delivered in a humorous, witty hillbilly Finnish dialect from Pori.